MakeSchool-Tutorials/Makestagram-Swift/P7-Taking-Photos/content.md

 You can read the full documentation of the method [here](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UITabBarControllerDelegate_Protocol/#//apple_ref/occ/intfm/UITabBarControllerDelegate/tabBarController:shouldSelectViewController:).

-Using this method, the tab bar view controller asks its delegate whether or not it should present the view controller that belongs to the tab bar item that the user just tapped.
+Using this method the tab bar view controller asks its delegate whether or not it should present the view controller that belongs to the tab bar item that the user just tapped.

 **Can you imagine how we could use this method to accomplish our goal?**